Image: Een menigte aanschouwt een komeet door Jan Luyken (1698)

 We are highly interested to hear your feedback, suggestions or further analyses!

-Written by Maarten Brinkerink (Netherlands Institute for Sound and Vision) with thanks to Lotte Belice Baltussen, Jesse de Vos, Kennisland's Maarten Zeinstra and Open State Foundation's Tom Kunzler for their suggestions.
+Written by Maarten Brinkerink (Netherlands Institute for Sound & Vision) with thanks to Lotte Belice Baltussen, Jesse de Vos, Kennisland's Maarten Zeinstra and Open State Foundation's Tom Kunzler for their suggestions.

 This post originally appeared on the Open Cultuur Data blog in Dutch and was translated to English by Erwin Verbruggen.